Official Website of the

 Normally celebrated on Dec.
 8, this feast was transferred to Monday, Dec.
 9 because Dec.
 8 is the Second Sunday of Advent.
-The Solemnity of the Immaculate Conception of the Blessed Virgin Mary is not a holy day of obligation this year.
+The Solemnity of the Immaculate Conception of the Blessed Virgin Mary is a holy day of obligation to attend Mass.

 Although we celebrate the Immaculate Conception during Advent, the season during which we prepare for the birth of Jesus, this feast is NOT about the conception of Jesus.
 This can be confusing because the Gospel reading for this holy day focuses on the angel Gabriel appearing to Mary.
 "The angel said to her, 'Do not be afraid, Mary, for you have found favor with God.
 Behold, you will conceive in your womb and bear a son, and you shall name him Jesus.'"
 (Luke 1:30-31)